mhd21uk/Music-Detection-Using-STFTs/README.md

+# Part of Project: Classifying Audio as Extremist Propaganda or Not

-# Using STFTs to detect the presence of extremist music in propaganda audio
+## Method: Use STFTs to detect the presence of extremist music in propaganda audio